Unified adiabatic and diabatic excited-state description via the ensemble-variational quantum eigensolver: Results and Discussion

 Finally, as can be seen in Fig.~\ref{fig:off_diagonal_hamiltonian_matrix_c1_optimally_diabatic}, the off-diagonal Hamiltonian matrix elements before the change-of-basis are not smooth in contrast to Ref.~\citenum{illesova_transformation-free_2025}, despite using diabatic orbitals, suggesting again that the optimal diabaticity is more difficult to achieve and requires additional care.
-After the change of basis, the off-diagonal Hamiltonian matrix elements become smooth and are still nonzero, which is consistent with the C$_{\rm 1}$ point group where no symmetry consideration enforces them to vanish.
-Note that we also checked that two out of the three off-diagonal Hamiltonian matrix elements become zero when considering the C$_{\rm s}$ point group, and the three off-diagonal Hamiltonian matrix elements are zero at \(\Delta z_1 = 0.0\) when considering the T$_{\rm d}$ point group, due to symmetry considerations (not shown here for the sake of brevity but more detailed investigations will be exposed in future publications).
+After the change of basis, the off-diagonal Hamiltonian matrix elements become smooth and are still nonzero, which is consistent with the \ce{C_1} point group where no symmetry consideration enforces them to vanish.
+Note that we also checked that two out of the three off-diagonal Hamiltonian matrix elements become zero when considering the \ce{C_s} point group, and the three off-diagonal Hamiltonian matrix elements are zero at \(\Delta z_1 = 0.0\) when considering the \ce{T_d} point group, due to symmetry considerations (see the Appendices~\ref{si_subsubsec:distortion_cs} and \ref{si_subsubsec:distortion_c3v}).